Using Boric Acid for Vaginal Yeast Infections: Pros and Cons

 Have you ever looked into using Boric Acid for vaginal yeast infections?
-You may want to weigh in all of the pros and cons before taking your decision.
-In some cases boric acid can produce side effects, but overall it works great for yeast infections and it can help you can get rid of your Candida infection in as little as 7 days.
+You may want to weigh in all of the pros and cons before making your decision.
+In some cases, boric acid can produce side effects, but overall it works great for yeast infections and can help you get rid of your Candida infection in as little as 7 days.

 There has been a lot of research done on how effective boric acid is against Candida, let me discuss a few o them:

-- A 2011 study concluded that boric acid is a safe, alternative and cheap option for women with recurrent and chronic vaginal yeast infection when especially in cases of Candida strains resistant to conventional antifungal drugs.
+- A 2011 study concluded that boric acid is a safe, alternative, and cheap option for women with recurrent and chronic vaginal yeast infection, especially in Candida strains resistant to conventional antifungal drugs.

 - Another study found that treatment with vaginal suppositories with boric acid given for 14 days is more effective against vaginal yeast infection than a single-dose oral 150-mg fluconazole.

-- A 2007 study focused on diabetic women with Candida galbrata vaginal infection and it found that boric acid was more effective than fluconazole in acute cases of vaginal yeast infection.
+- A 2007 study focused on diabetic women with Candida glabrata vaginal infection and it found that boric acid was more effective than fluconazole in acute cases of vaginal yeast infection.

 Boric acid suppositories are generally considered safe, but it’s worth knowing that:

-- Very rarely can boric acid cause serious lesions to mucus membranes.
+- Very rarely, boric acid can cause serious lesions on mucous membranes.